osu-cs290-f23/final-project-chat_3/README.md

 # final-project-chat_3
 final-project-chat_3 created by GitHub Classroom

-a fairly simple chat app
+A chat app that allows users to send and recive messages.